Tim Burton: 1995–2010: Established director

-Planet of the Apes was a commercial success, grossing $68 million in its opening weekend and eventually it earned $180 million in North America and $362 million worldwide.
-The film however has received mixed reviews and is widely considered inferior to the first adaptation of the novel.
+Planet of the Apes was a commercial success, grossing $68 million in its opening weekend and eventually earning $180 million in North America and $362 million total worldwide.
+The film however, received mixed reviews and is widely considered inferior to the first adaptation of the novel.
 In 2003, Burton directed Big Fish, based on the novel Big Fish: A Novel of Mythic Proportions by Daniel Wallace.
 The film is about a father telling the story of his life to his son using exaggeration and color.
 Starring Ewan McGregor as young Edward Bloom and Albert Finney as an older Edward Bloom, the film also stars Jessica Lange, Billy Crudup, Danny DeVito, Alison Lohman and Marion Cotillard.
 Big Fish received four Golden Globe nominations as well as an Academy Award nomination for Elfman's score.
-The film was also the second collaboration between Burton and Helena Bonham Carter, who played the characters of Jenny and the Witch, and Burton and Danny DeVito, who played Amos Calloway the circus ringleader.
+The film was also the second collaboration between Burton and Helena Bonham Carter, who played the characters of Jenny and the Witch, and Burton and Danny DeVito, who played circus ringleader Amos Calloway.

-Released in 2005, Charlie and the Chocolate Factory is an adaptation of the book of the same name by Roald Dahl.
+Charlie and the Chocolate Factory is an adaptation of the book of the same name by Roald Dahl.
 Starring Johnny Depp as Willy Wonka, Freddie Highmore as Charlie Bucket, and Deep Roy as the Oompa-Loompas, the film generally took a more faithful approach to the source material than the 1971 adaptation, Willy Wonka & the Chocolate Factory, although some liberties were taken, such as adding Wonka's issue with his father (played by Christopher Lee).
-Charlie and the Chocolate Factory was later nominated for the Academy Award for Best Costume Design.
-The film made over $207 million domestically.
-Filming proved difficult as Burton, Depp, and Danny Elfman had to work on this and Burton's Corpse Bride (2005) at the same time, which was Burton's first full-length stop motion film as a director, featuring the voices of Johnny Depp as Victor and Helena Bonham Carter as Emily.
+Charlie and the Chocolate Factory was released in July 2005, grossed $475.8 million worldwide, and was nominated for the Academy Award for Best Costume Design.
+Filming the project proved difficult as Burton, Depp, and Danny Elfman had to work on this film and Burton's Corpse Bride (2005) at the same time, which was Burton's first full-length stop motion film as a director, featuring the voices of Depp as Victor and Bonham Carter as Emily.